Component

 # components

-Set new collection if components
+Set new collection if components are provided, otherwise the

 current collection is returned